jolenewai/beauty_products_reviews/README.md

 - The text for the reviews was copied from the [MakeupAlley](https://www.makeupalley.com/)

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from [MakeupAlley](https://www.makeupalley.com/)
+- The vector graphics used in the background were obtained from [Freepik](https://www.freepik.com/)

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from beauty reviews websites